mstksg/inCode/copy/entries/advent-gol.md

 1. Notice on the [4D simulation](#gol4D), very soon after simulations start, the two diagonals become very empty, and especially the 3x3 region at the origin where they intersect.
-It turns out that reflection symmetry boundaries are extremely inhospitable because they have *so many neighbors* after reflection, especially at higher dimensions (see the top-right slice at each q level in [the 5D symmetries](#golSyms5D)).
+It turns out that reflection symmetry boundaries are very inhospitable because they have *so many neighbors* after reflection, especially at higher dimensions (see the top-right slice at each q level in [the 5D symmetries](#golSyms5D)).
 Could these "dead zones" be extended and exploited at higher dimensions?